aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

 REMOVE THIS.

-## Connect to AIT-3 and join the validator set
+## Connect to Aptos network and join the validator set

 ### Detailed steps